rz “at” berkeley.edu

 SBMN Santa Barbara Museum of Natural History, Santa Barbara, CA

 UCDC Bohart Museum of Entomology, University of California, Davis, CA

 UCFC Stuart M. Fullerton Collection of Arthropods, University of Central Florida, Orlando, FL

 UCRC Entomology Research Museum, University of California, Riverside, CA

 USNM National Museum of Natural History, Washington, DC

 For each genus, I also list all the described species reported from the Nearctic Region (both endemic and introduced species), and their recorded distributions in the region (by Country and State/Province if known – I did not include any records from other regions), as well as any miscellaneous remarks that may be of taxonomic assistance, followed by a list of references cited.
 The delineation of which Mexican states fall in the Nearctic region follows guidelines used by the Department of Entomology of the California Academy of Sciences.

-Eventually I hope to also include keys for Blastothrix, Encyrtus, Trjapitzinellus and the “major players” (Anagyrus, Cheiloneurus, Metaphycus and Psyllaephagus) although I have no current plans to treat Acerophagus, Copidosoma or Homalotylus.
-Genera represented in California by only a single species (whether described or not) will not be included.
+Eventually I hope to also include a key for Trjapitzinellus, but I have no plans to treat Copidosoma.
+Genera represented in California by only a single species (whether described or unrecognized) are not included.